capitalch/trace-new/docs/docs/cloud-setup/env2-setup.md

 ---
 layout: default
 title: Environment2 setup
-parent: Cloud server
+parent: Cloud setup
 nav_order: 2
 ---

+# Environment2 setup

 {: .highlight}
 We can avail hosting solutions like CloudAMQP or local RabbitMQ deployment.
 We decided to go for local RabbitMQ deployment.

-What we are going to do
+### What we are going to do
 {: .fs-6 }
 - Create a new cloudjiffy environment from Ubuntu docker image
 - Install and expose the port of RabbitMQ server as an endpoint of Cloudjiffy